Stay on top of your credit and debt

 Your credit score matters because it may impact your interest rate, term, and credit limit.
 The higher your credit score, the more you may be able to borrow and the lower the interest rate you could receive.

-For example, with a good or excellent credit score, you might qualify for a lower interest rate and monthly payment on a loan of $15,000.
-The example below explains how your credit rating may impact your annual percentage rate (APR) and monthly payment.
-Rates shown are for illustrative purposes only.
+For example, with a good or excellent credit score, you might qualify for a lower interest rate and monthly payment.
+The example below shows how your monthly payment could vary on a loan of $15,000 depending on your annual percentage rate (APR).

-Your credit score reflects how well you’ve managed your credit.
-The 3-digit score, sometimes referred to as a FICO Score, typically ranges from 300-850.
+Your credit score reflects how well you've managed your credit.
+The 3-digit score, sometimes referred to as a FICO® Score, typically ranges from 300-850.
 Each of the 3 credit reporting agencies use different scoring systems, so the score you receive from each agency may differ.
 To understand how scores may vary, see how to understand credit scores.

-You may have more difficulty obtaining credit, and will likely pay higher rates for it.
+You may have more difficulty obtaining credit and will likely pay higher rates for it.

 You may have difficulty obtaining unsecured credit.

-No credit score
+No score

 You may not have built up enough credit to calculate a score, or your credit has been inactive for some time.